bangadang/stackIT/FS25/Dataengineering.md

 		 - **type of data**:
 			 - snapshots: the source delivers the complete dataset each time, like new pricing list or product catalog
 				 - requires an update detection and capturing of the update history
-			 - logs: the ource logs each update operation on the data
+			 - logs: the ource logs each update operation on the data through transaction/appplication-driven logging
+				 - requires efficient update execution
+			 - netlogs: the source delivers net updates though catalog updates, snapshot deltas
+				 - it can
 ### transform
 - the data is then processed.
 So its structures and values conform with its intended use case
 ### load